chandirairina/instagram-auto-comment-like-follow/README.md

 <img src="http://inovapos.com/wp-content/uploads/2017/06/instagram-logo.jpg" width=480 height=270>

 I was highly inspired by this article to build the instagram bot : https://towardsdatascience.com/increase-your-instagram-followers-with-a-simple-python-bot-fde048dce20d , kindly check the page as well.
-The Author also has some other great articles too!
+The Author (Fabio Neves) also has some other great articles too!

 Using this code, you will be able to let the program to follow, like, and comment people automatically based on a hashtag you choose.